User Manual

 ---

-The YAML header is delimited by two sets of three single dashes on a line (---).
 In YAML, a field consists of a name and a value separated by a colon.

 In accordance with the YAML specification, the list of keywords can be written in block mode: